Charles Davenport's Race Crossing in Jamaica

 Charles Davenport became director of Cold Spring Harbor Laboratory in 1910 and founded the Eugenics Record Office soon afterwards.
 He studied heredity and genetics early in his academic career, eventually devoting most of his time and effort to promoting, politicizing, and popularizing eugenics.

 At the time of publication the work was roundly criticized for drawing conclusions which outstripped the data to the point of being counterfactual.
-Davenport’s racist interpretations of heredity were rejected by British and European eugenicists as unscientific and biased, helping tar American eugenics with the brush of racism and classism.
+Davenport’s racist interpretations of heredity were rejected by British and European eugenicists as unscientific and biased, helping brand American eugenics as racist and classist.